 What I would advise you to do is something that you can’t do while caring for your baby.
 For me, I can do the dishes, the laundry, and vacuum while caring for my baby so you wouldn’t catch me doing those things while he napped.
 No way, Jose, because I call that wasted time.

 When your baby wakes from her nap, you nurse or bottle feed her for a full feed.
-Keep her awake during the feed, burp her, play with her for a while, do a bedtime routine, and put her back down to sleep.
+Keep her awake during the feed, burp her, play with her for a while (whatever amount of time that is appropriate for age) and then finally do a bedtime routine, and put her back down to sleep.
 The cycle repeats for as many naps as your baby needs a day.
 There was a time when my baby was napping 5 times a day.
-Yes, that’s A LOT because he was taking very short naps, but that didn’t last.
+Yes, that’s a lot of naps because he was taking very short naps, but that didn’t last.

 If you have a new baby in the house, you are bound to run into a developmental leap (from the book The Wonder Weeks Milestone Guide, which I absolutely recommend getting to calm your anxieties when your baby has a few bad nights) or a milestone that feels like it is going to completely flip your whole household onto it’s head.